noxdafox/pebble/doc/index.rst

        *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.
        *queue* represents a Class which, if passed, will be constructed with *queueargs* as parameters and used internally as a task queue.
 The *queue* object resulting from its construction must expose same functionalities of Python standard *Queue* object, especially for what concerns the *put()* and *get()* methods and the *Empty* and *Full* exceptions.

-       .. data:: queue

-          The Pool internal queue, it can be inspected and re-assigned.
-In case of re-assignment (for example in order to change its size) the size of the new queue must be enough to contain all the jobs queued into the ThreadPool.

        .. data:: initializer

           If re-assigned, the new initializer will be run only for re-spawned workers; already running workers will still be affected by the old initializer.